How pain relief goes beyond painkillers

 For one in five Australians, persistent pain is affecting their day-to-day lives, both physically and psychologically.

-For National Pain Week, our pain specialist Dr James Yu raises awareness on the serious issue of chronic pain, and the various treatment options that are available.
+Our pain specialist Dr James Yu raises awareness on the serious issue of chronic pain, and the various treatment options that are available.

 One of the most common ways to manage pain is the use of opioids.
 However, they have their limits, is that right?